influxdata/docs-v2/content/telegraf/v1/contribute.md

 1. [Sign the InfluxData CLA](https://www.influxdata.com/legal/cla/).
 2. Open a [new issue](https://github.com/influxdata/telegraf/issues/new/choose)
     to discuss the changes you would like to make.
-    This is not strictly required but it may help reduce the amount of rework you need to do later.
+    This is not strictly required, but it may help reduce the amount of rework you need to do later.
 3. Make changes or write plugins using the following plugin guidelines: